Culinary notes from France: 25 facts about French food

 12. The French enjoy eating horse and rabbit.
 It is normal to see these items on a restaurant menu.

 13. Almost all grocery stores close at 8pm and are closed on Sundays.
-There are exceptions in big cities.
+There are exceptions in big cities, and increasingly more are open.

 14. Wine is considered an important part of the French meal.
 "Wine ...the intellectual part of the meal." – Alexandre Dumas, 1873.

 17. At a French McDonald's, you can order a beer and a Croque McDo.
-Prices on most items are twice as expensive as the USA, most likely because 90 percent of all agricultural products used at French McDonald's are produced locally.
+Prices on most items are twice as expensive as the US, most likely because most of the agricultural products used at French McDonald's are produced locally.

 19. A traditional French Christmas menu consists of raw oysters, escargots, fois gras, smoked salmon, scallops and Champagne.